ibm-cloud-docs/cis/how-to.md

 ![overview screen image](images/overview-screen-configuration-summary.jpg)

 **Pending** status indicates that your domain is not fully set up, yet.
-You have to update your DNS provider or registrar with the nameservers that are provided as part of the setup process.
+You have to update your DNS provider or registrar with the name servers that are provided as part of the setup process.

 **Enterprise only**: The **Service Details** section of the Overview also allows you to add additional domains to your instance of {{site.data.keyword.cis_short_notm}}, and to switch between multiple domains.

 ## Changing the Service Mode
 {:#changing-the-service-mode}

-On the Overview page under the Service Mode section there is a dropdown to select one of two modes:
+On the Overview page under the Service Mode section there is a list to select one of two modes:

 * **Defense Mode** helps protect against existing or predicted DNS attacks.
 This mode prevents all traffic from reaching your origin servers through your domain.
 * **Pause Service** disables all security and performance benefits to your domain.
 DNS functions still resolve for your website, but traffic is sent directly to configured origins.